Knovíz

 Knovíz (/cs/) is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.
 It gave its name to the Knovíz culture.

 Etymology

 The name is derived from the personal name Knovid, meaning "Knovid's (court)".

 Geography

 Knovíz is located about 7 km north of Kladno and 20 km northwest of Prague.
 It lies in an agricultural landscape in the Prague Plateau.
 The highest point is at 332 m above sea level.

 History

 The territory of today's Knovíz was inhabited already in the Neolithic period, which is proven by finds dating back about 6000 years.
-The Knovíz culture, an archeological culture of Bronze Age, is named after this site.
+The Knovíz culture, an archaeological culture of Bronze Age, is named after this site.

 The first written mention of Knovíz is from 1088, when King Vratislaus II donated the village to the Vyšehrad Chapter.
-Among the most notable owners of the village were the House of Schwarzenberg.
+Among the most notable owners of the village were the Schwarzenberg family.